pauline-lm/pauline-lm.github.io/_pages/research.md

 ---------------

 Although we quickly identify sounds as music or speech or scream, how we form such abstract categories is not so clear.
 By examining ambiguous material, such as sprechgesang (Merrill & Larrouy-Maestri, 2017), or performances from a West-African talking drum capable of speech surrogacy (Durojaye’’, Fink’’, Roeske, Wald-Fuhrmann, & Larrouy-Maestri, 2021), we clarified the association between music and speech categories and certain acoustic features, as well as the role of familiarity with the material.
 On the other hand, observing the perception of non-verbal vocalisation informed us about the ambiguity of certain categories (Holz, Larrouy-Maestri, & Poeppel, 2021).

-Together with Lauren Fink, Madita Hörster, and Melanie Wald-Fuhrmann, we try to put together the pieces of the puzzle and figure out how we manage (or not) to categorise sounds.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Together with Lauren Fink, Madita Hörster, and Melanie Wald-Fuhrmann, we try to put together the pieces of the puzzle and figure out how we manage (or not) to categorise sounds.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*Auditory sequence processing*
 ---------------